jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 # ARTICLE VIII Meetings of the Corporation

-\(a) The annual meeting of the corporation shall be held no later than fifteen days after the end of the fiscal year and at such place in the Commonwealth of Massachusetts as may be fixed by the Board of Directors, and shall be for the purpose of the election of officers and receiving reports and for any other business that may arise.
+\(a) The annual meeting of the Corporation shall be held no later than fifteen days after the end of the fiscal year and at such place in the Commonwealth of Massachusetts as may be fixed by the Board of Directors, and shall be for the purpose of the election of officers and receiving reports and for any other business that may arise.

-\(b) Special meetings of the corporation may be called at any time by the President or by any two members of the Board of Directors, or by the Secretary upon written request of five voting members.
+\(b) Special meetings of the Corporation may be called at any time by the President or by any two members of the Board of Directors, or by the Secretary upon written request of five voting members.
 Said meeting shall be held at such place in the Commonwealth of Massachusetts as shall be fixed by the Board of Directors

-\(c) At any meeting of the corporation, a quorum for the transaction of business shall consist of not less than 35 voting members of the corporation, or a majority of the voting members of the corporation (whichever shall be the lesser number) present in person or by proxy, provided that any number of members (whether one or more and whether or not constituting a quorum) present at any meeting shall have power to make any reasonable adjournment thereof.
+\(c) At any meeting of the Corporation, a quorum for the transaction of business shall consist of not less than 35 voting members of the Corporation, or a majority of the voting members of the Corporation (whichever shall be the lesser number) present in person or by proxy, provided that any number of members (whether one or more and whether or not constituting a quorum) present at any meeting shall have power to make any reasonable adjournment thereof.

-\(d) Members of the corporation with power to vote may vote either in person or in proxy, and shall each have one vote.
+\(d) Members of the Corporation with power to vote may vote either in person or in proxy, and shall each have one vote.
 No proxy which is dated more than six months before the meeting named therein shall be accepted, and no such proxy shall be valid after the final adjournment of such meeting.

-\(e) The members of the corporation with power to vote may at any meeting choose a successor to any officer who has vacated his/her office and the person so chosen shall displace any successor who may have been chosen by the Board of Directors and shall hold office for the unexpired term of the officer who has vacated that office.
+\(e) The members of the Corporation with power to vote may at any meeting choose a successor to any officer who has vacated their office and the person so chosen shall displace any successor who may have been chosen by the Board of Directors and shall hold office for the unexpired term of the officer who has vacated that office.

 # ARTICLE IX Notice of Meetings

-Notice of all meetings of the corporation, shall be given by the Secretary in writing, mailed to each voting member at least fourteen days prior to the meeting.
+Notice of all meetings of the Corporation, shall be given by the Secretary in writing, mailed to each voting member at least fourteen days prior to the meeting.
 Such notice shall consist of location, time and date.